North East Link

 -Corridor D: starting near Boronia Road, trending eastwards through Chirnside Park, utilising part of the proposed Healesville Freeway reserve, before coming back west through St Helena to the M80 (40 kilometres).

-Planning approval and tender processes are expected to begin in 2018, with contracts signed in 2019, pending the result of the Victorian State Election in November 2018.
+Planning approval and tender processes are expected to begin in mid-2018, with contracts signed in 2019, pending the result of the Victorian State Election in November 2018.
+Construction works are expected to commence in 2020.

 The project is identified as a 10-15 year priority project in Infrastructure Victoria’s (IVs) 30-year Infrastructure Strategy.